kk-deng/Biodiversity-Dashboard-Plotly/README.md

 * Demographic information from the sample

+* A checkbox which allows user to choose between Old and New gauge chart style (Changes will be applied after re-select sample)

 ### Bonus

 Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.